Jump to:

 Electrodiagnostic studies may play an important role in distinguishing peripheral from central lesions.
 For instance, nerve conduction studies can aid in distinguishing acute inflammatory demyelinating polyneuropathy (AIDP) from ATM.
 In the former, prolonged distal latencies & late responses, slowing of conduction velocities, and conduction block/temporal dispersion are characteristic findings.
 In ATM, such findings of peripheral demyelination would not be present.

-Ophthalmological examination, ideally with patterned visual evoked potentials and ocular coherence tomography, to evaluate for optic neuritis even if the patient is asymptomatic, as this has important diagnostic implications for disease-associated transverse myelitis and recurrence risk.10
+Ophthalmological examination, ideally with patterned visual evoked potentials and ocular coherence tomography, to evaluate for optic neuritis even if the patient is asymptomatic, as this has important diagnostic implications for disease-associated transverse myelitis and recurrence risk.9

-Differential Diagnosis:
+Differential diagnosis

 Once a diagnosis of TM is made, further differentiation is needed whether it is idiopathic or disease related.

-NEUROMYELITIS OPTICA (NMO)SERUM & CSF AQUAPORIN 4 IGGLETM
+Neuromyelitis Optica (NMO)Serum & CSF Aquaporin 4 IGGLETM

 Early predictions of outcomes

-Most cases of TM are singular events; however, relapses or recurrences can happen, which has its prognostic and treatment implications.
-There are varied reports of sex distribution among all forms of transverse myelitis.
-Females and African Americans are shown to be at higher risk for recurrence after a first episode of TM, most likely due to their greater likelihood of developing NMO or NOMSD.
-Additionally, several laboratory markers for recurrent disease has been established such as vitamin D insufficiency, and serum antibodies such as anti-aquaporin 4 antibodies, anti-Ro/SS-A antibodies, high ≥ (1:160) antinuclear antibody titers, and evidence of inflammation in the CSF.17 Radiographically, findings in MRI of LETM, brain stem extension, cord expansion, bright spotty lesions, and contrast enhancement are proposed to increase risk of relapse in idiopathic cases.18
+According to the National Institute of Health data on idiopathic TM, ultimately one-third of patients have full recovery with the ability to walk, one-third have a fair recovery with some deficits, and one-third have poor recovery with significant neurologic deficits.
+Prognosis in children is not clear cut, but data suggest 30-50% make a full recovery, and a significant portion remain to have residual debilitating motor sequelae.9 Although crucial in diagnosis, MRI findings do not predict functional neurological status and outcomes in ATM.15Most cases of TM are singular events; however, relapses or recurrences can happen, which has prognostic and treatment implications.
+There are varied reports of sex and racial/ethnic distribution among all forms of transverse myelitis.
+Additionally, several laboratory markers for recurrent disease has been established such as vitamin D insufficiency and serum antibodies such as anti-aquaporin 4 antibodies, anti-Ro/SS-A antibodies, high ≥ (1:160) antinuclear antibody titers, and evidence of inflammation in the CSF.16 Radiographically, findings in MRI of LETM, brain stem extension, cord expansion, bright spotty lesions, and contrast enhancement are proposed to increase risk of relapse in idiopathic cases.17 Good prognosis is seen in older children6 and young adults with subacute progression of symptoms, when recovery begins early, and when posterior column function and deep tendon reflexes are preserved.18

 Environmental